aymenhamrouni/Interactive-Word-Embedding-Projector-from-Google/README.md

 There are multiple ways of doing this, a way that I did it was downloading a pre-trained word embedding model called GloVe, that can create those meaningful vectors for you (there are other ones besides GloVe).
 GloVe embedddings(https://nlp.stanford.edu/projects/glove/), downloadable code is in Python file.

-My motivation behind this was once you build your deep learning algorithim, it really makes sense to see how your data interacts and so why would I use something like this:<br />
+My motivation behind this was once you build your deep learning algorithm, it really makes sense to see how your data interacts and so why would I use something like this:<br />

 <div align="center"><img src="scatter.png" width="500px" height="300px"</img> </div>
 <br />